reid23/yet-another-pompfen-store/README.md

  - tune the infill percentage to your desired firmness.
  - “solid infill every N layers” can increase stiffness a lot without adding much weight

+This part has not fully been finalized; you may want to tune the shape to match your needs.
+It's fairly simple to do so; just tune the arguments to the `staff_grip` module.
+Everyone has different sized hands and different preferences on guard size and grip length so customize it to your liking.

+It may be worth printing some very low infill, low perimiter count prototypes out of a cheaper material to make sure the shape is roughly what you want before printing the whole thing in flexible filament, which will take a while if your printer isn't great at flexibles.

+### `guard_thread_f`
+ - I recommend you print this with the second flange (ie, not `guard_thread_f_oneflange.stl`), and insert a pause at the start of the second flange to insert the EPP.
+This is because the second flange gives the grip something to push against other than the EPP.
+ - it is not really necessary to print with the wide side up (since you'll tape the connection anyway); if it's easier you can print wide side down and have the smaller flange be on top of the EPP.

 [^1]: I am aware that this is not very well suited for hardware projects (I'm not sure if there even is a good license for OpenSCAD projects).
 But it captures the spirit of what I'm trying to do, and I hope that the details never become relevant anyway.
 Please be nice and share your work.
 [^2]: I am working on getting comments on every module that uses shared parameters that say `// uses: $a, $b, $c`.
 You might see that on some modules, but it's not exhaustively done yet.